 - What to expect from a technology-enhanced course: This course is designed to meet virtually.
-It is essential that you access the course site Monday through Friday to read announcements, participate in class discussions, view lectures, submit homework assignments and take exams. - What the instructors and your peers expect from you: All general class correspondence, especially questions about course material, should be submitted to the Discussion Board.
-This will require a team effort, with respect and help for each other, as we build a community of learners. - What you may expect from the instructor: I will monitor and facilitate class discussions (Monday through Friday), respond to questions within 24 hours, provide timely feedback on homework assignments and exams, and help build a learning community.
+It is essential that you access the course site Monday through Friday to read announcements, participate in class discussions, view lectures, submit homework assignments and take exams. - What the instructor, the TA and your peers expect from you: All general class correspondence, especially questions about course material, should be submitted to the Discussion Board.
+This will require a team effort, with respect and help for each other, as we build a community of learners. - What you may expect from the instructor and the TA: We will monitor and facilitate class discussions (Monday through Friday), respond to questions within 24 hours, provide timely feedback on homework assignments and exams, and help build a learning community.